alexfacehead/EasyGPT-3.5/README.md

 - Rotational prompts (so as to reduce token overusage)
 - Beautiful UI!
 - Agentification (complex workflows)
+- Reduce censorship (LOW PRIORITY)

 # RECENTLY ADDED
-- Unit testing.
-Usage is described at the end of this README
+- Streamlined, easy-to-use Unit Testing!!
+Usage is described in the **VENV** section right near bottom.
-- Better documentation
-- Removed clutter
+- Removeing clutter
-- Added better instruction
+- Added better instructions
+- Experimenting with ultra-optimization
 - Unit testing for tangible metrics (in-progress)
-- Super-charge option [NOT WOKRING]
+- Super-charge option [NOT WOKRING FOR NON-GPT-4 USERS]

 (Please replace your_actual_key_here with your actual OpenAI API key in `.env.template` and rename it to `.env`.)